 Like many of his monumental discoveries, Leonardo’s parachute was never tested.
 However, the cool part is that in 2000, daredevil Adrian Nichols actually built a parachute based on Leonardo’s designs.
 Despite great skepticism from most people, the parachute worked smoothly and Nichols even complemented its smooth ride.

 Without a doubt, the most famous painting in the world, the Mona Lisa (or Gioconda) has fascinated people for centuries – and for good reason.
-It is said that just the lips took 10 years to make!
-Also, it has fueled an impressive amount of theories not only due to its mysterious smile and implicit (for some) sexual hint, but also because of the fact that it also has some man traits, despite also having pregnant features.
-Still, it was worth every second, because the entire picture — especially the enigmatic smile — is the crowning of a genius.
+It is said that just the lips took 10 years to make, and while that’s probably just a myth, the Mona Lisa’s mysterious smile has fueled an impressive amount of theories and hypotheses, with some hinting at its implicit (and maybe even sexual) hint but also because of the fact that the entire picture seems androgynous — it features both male and female traits.
+The entire picture — especially the enigmatic smile — is the crowning of a genius.

-Leonardo’s formal training in the anatomy of the human body began with his apprenticeship to Andrea del Verrocchio, with his teacher insisting that all his pupils learn anatomy.
-As an artist, he grew fond of topographic anatomy, drawing many studies of muscles, tendons and other visible anatomical features.
-His drawing of the Vitruvian man is iconic: a nude male figure in two superimposed positions with his arms and legs apart and simultaneously inscribed in a circle and square was almost a science fiction topic in 1487.
+Leonardo’s formal training in the anatomy of the human body began with his apprenticeship with Andrea del Verrocchio, with his teacher insisting that all his pupils learn anatomy.
+As an artist, he grew fond of topographic anatomy, drawing many studies of muscles, tendons, and other visible anatomical features.
+His drawing of the Vitruvian man is iconic: almost a science fiction topic in 1487.
 The measurements are those of an average man, surprisingly correct (again, for the average man).

 But Leonardo didn’t stop there.
 His most penetrating anatomical studies began in 1506 with his dissection of a 100-year-old man whom he had previously known.
 He continued acquiring human skulls and corpses for dissection, and as gross as that may sound, at the time, it greatly helped advance science.
 Unfortunately, he abandoned his anatomic interest after a while and his sketches were lost and forgotten for centuries — some to be never found again.